MarcosMdo/PasswdAsAService/README.md

 Password as a service challenge for company recruitment.
 The goal is to expose the user and group information on a UNIX system and create a minimal HTTP service that responds with group and user information dependent on the request.

 This was written in Python under the Flask library and is Dockerized for ease of deployment.
+It uses pytest to run tests on all endpoints.
+It currently expects all user/group info files to be supplied in proper format, with comments allowed.

 ## Run